 This video shows how to do a simple PAT test on a computer monitor, using a Seaward 100 tester:

-This video shows how to do a PAT test on a computer monitor using a Seaward 300 PAT tester:
+Another video showing how to PAT test a computer monitor